 If you aren’t in a rush to acquire Hilton Honors points but would like to build them up slowly towards a big redemption in the future, you’ll want to consider getting the Amex US Hilton credit cards for their attractive signup bonuses (and in the case of the Aspire Card, the incredibly lucrative benefits as well).

-That’s particularly the case right now, when the Amex US Hilton cards are offering elevated bonuses through April 2021.
+That’s particularly the case right now, as the Amex US Hilton cards are offering elevated bonuses with some new all-time highs and tiered spending requirements.

-The Hilton Honors Card is currently offering 100,000 Hilton Honors points and a US$100 statement credit upon spending US$1,000 in the first three months.
+The Hilton Honors Card is currently offering 100,000 Hilton Honors points upon spending US$1,000 in the first three months, plus a one-time $100 statement credit at Hilton properties in the first 12 months.

 This is a very attractive option for your first Amex US card, since it’s a no-fee card that you can keep forever to build your US credit history.

-The Hilton Honors Surpass Card is currently offering 150,000 Hilton Honors points and a US$150 statement credit upon spending US$2,000 in the first three months.
+The Hilton Honors Surpass Card is currently offering 130,000 Hilton Honors points upon spending US$2,000 in the first three months, plus a first-year annual fee waiver worth US$95.

-- If you prefer to prioritize points over credits or status, this card is a great choice, with an available signup bonus equalling the more expensive Aspire Card.
+- If you prefer to keep up-front fees down, this card is a good choice, with a better cost-to-points ratio than the Aspire Card.

 The Hilton Honors Aspire Card is currently offering 150,000 Hilton Honors points upon spending US$4,000 in the first three months.